 Holt himself has kept mum.

 Trump, meanwhile, has sought to undermine Holt and his brethren.
-He's claimed he would rather have no moderator at all, calling improbably for a series of Lincoln-Douglas style debates.
+He has claimed he would rather have no moderator at all, calling improbably for a series of Lincoln-Douglas-style debates.
 (One wonders if the Trump-Clinton version would also lack microphones and television cameras.)

 Trump denounced Holt and all the other moderators as Democrats.
 Holt actually is registered as a Republican, a fact demonstrated from a relatively straightforward search of public records:

 Additionally, Trump sought to pre-empt any effort by Holt to hold candidates accountable for what they say on stage as unfair and partisan.
 As Maggie Haberman of the New York Times tweeted on Saturday, "All pols embellish and bend facts, including Clinton.
 Trump's are in a different category."
 Around such challenges are waged battles both journalistic and ideological.